-Towards the end of 2016, the Reserve Bank Board conducted its annual review of the key risks inherent in the formulation of monetary policy and the monetary policy risk register and control framework.
-The Board endorsed modest refinements to the risk register and concluded that the control framework had been operating effectively.
+Towards the end of 2017, the Reserve Bank Board conducted its annual review of the key risks inherent in the formulation of monetary policy and the monetary policy risk register and control framework.
+The Board endorsed modest refinements to the risk register and concluded that the monetary policy risk control framework had continued to operate effectively.

-At the same time, the Reserve Bank Board conducted its annual review of its own operation and processes.
+At the same time, the Reserve Bank Board conducted its annual review of its own operation and processes, based on a survey of Board members.
 It concluded that Board processes were functioning effectively.
-Members agreed that the addition of special topics for discussion at some meetings in 2015/16 had been valuable.
-This expansion of meeting agendas continued during 2016/17 and allowed the Board to spend more time on medium-term issues relevant to monetary policy at most Board meetings during the year.
-The performance of the Board's Audit and Remuneration committees is assessed as part of the annual survey of the effectiveness of the Board itself.
+The Board agreed that the special topics for discussion at several meetings in 2017, which had allowed the Board to spend more time on medium-term issues relevant to monetary policy, had been valuable.
+The performance of the Board's Audit and Remuneration committees is assessed as part of the annual review of the effectiveness of the Board itself.
 The most recent review concluded that the committees and their processes were functioning effectively.